kitenko/LiteTraining/README.md

 Predictions are saved as specified in your script (e.g., to a CSV file).

 ## Additional Notes

-- **Layer Freezing**: `freeze_encoder` allows you to freeze specific layers during training.
-A float value represents the fraction of layers to freeze.
+- **Layer Freezing**: Use `freeze_encoder` to freeze encoder layers in a pretrained model.
+A float value represents the fraction of layers to freeze, while true/false indicates a simple on/off.
-- **Optimizer Choice**: Configure optimizer settings under `optimizer_config`.
-The optimizer can be one of three types; only the name and necessary parameters are required.
+- **Optimizer Choice**: Configure under `optimizer_config`.
+You can specify optimizer (e.g., Adam, SGD) and learning rate schedulers.
-- **Data Augmentation**: Defined using the Albumentations library.
-Custom augmentations can be added if they adhere to the `augmentations` interface.
+- **Augmentations**: Extend or modify the augmentation pipeline in `augmentations`.
+Custom augmentations must follow the defined interface.
-- **Mixed Precision Training**: Set `precision: 16` for faster training and reduced memory usage.
+- **Mixed Precision Training**: Set `precision: 16-mixed` for faster training and reduced memory usage.
-- **Reproducibility**: Use `seed_everything` for consistent results across runs.
+- **Reproducibility**: Use `seed_everything` to ensure consistent results across runs.

 By following this guide, you can set up and train your image classification model using the provided configuration.
 Adjust parameters to suit your specific use case.